 Net Sales.
-The Company collects and processes animal by-products (fat, bones and offal), including hides, commercial bakery waste and used restaurant cooking oil to principally produce finished products of MBM, PM (feed grade and pet food), BFT, PG, YG, BBP and hides as well as a range of branded and value-added products.
+The Company collects and processes animal by-products (fat, bones and offal), including hides, bakery residual and used cooking oil to principally produce finished products of MBM, PM (feed grade and pet food), BFT, PG, YG, BBP and hides as well as a range of branded and value-added products.
 Sales are significantly affected by finished goods prices, quality and mix of raw material, and volume of raw material.
 Net sales include the sales of produced finished goods, collection fees, fees for grease trap services, and finished goods purchased for resale.

-During Fiscal 2011, net sales were \$1,797.2 million as compared to \$724.9 million during Fiscal 2010.
-The Rendering Segments' operations process poultry, animal by-products and used cooking oil into fats (primarily BFT, PG and YG), protein (primarily MBM and PM (feed grade and pet food)) and hides.
-Fat is approximately \$950.8 million and \$399.1 million of net sales for the year ended December 31, 2011 and January 1, 2011, respectively, and protein is approximately \$447.7 million and \$243.5 million of net sales for the year ended December 31, 2011 and January 1, 2011, respectively.
-The increase in Rendering Segment sales of \$786.5 million and the increase in Bakery Segment sales of \$285.8 million accounted for the \$1,072.3 million increase in sales.
-The increase in net sales was primarily due to the following (in millions of dollars):
+During Fiscal 2012, net sales were \$ 1,701.4 million as compared to \$ 1,797.2 million during Fiscal 2011.
+The Rendering Segments' operations processes animal by-products and used cooking oil into fats (primarily BFT, PG and YG), protein (primarily MBM and PM (feed grade and pet food)) and hides.
+Fat was approximately \$ 809.7 million and \$ 950.8 million of net sales for the year ended December 29, 2012 and December 31, 2011, respectively, and protein was approximately \$ 496.2 million and \$ 447.7 million of net sales for the year ended December 29, 2012 and December 31, 2011, respectively.
+The decrease in Rendering Segment sales of \$ 95.2 million and the decrease in Bakery Segment sales of \$ 0.6 million accounted for the \$ 95.8 million decrease in sales.
+The decrease in net sales was primarily due to the following (in millions of dollars):